Thermostats are essential for the reliable and safe operation of machines and systems.

 <br/>

-You should choose a flush-mounted thermostat when:
+You should choose a built-in thermostat when:

 - the thermostat is part of an OEM application